omkaark/agenata/Readme.md

 # Agenata - Build Web Datasets with Ease

-Agenata is a browser-based interaction agent script that helps users perform actions on web pages by simulating clicks and typing based on user requests.
-The end goal is for it to be used by companies to build chatbots that actually perform tasks for users offered as support bots.
+Agenata is a utility tool to help collect web interaction data which can then be used to finetune models for better web agency.
+The data produced are in JSONL format which can later go through post-processing to be suitable for your DOM optimizations.

+This is an offline app .a.k.a no data is sent/received to any server, all data produced is stored locally.

-The current version is very basic.
+The current version is basic but the app will soon be highly usable as we account for edge cases.
 Feedback is more than welcome (open a github issue)!

 ### Reporting Issues